Skip to content

 Connecting your computer to a FAST Pinball controller is simple.
-Just plug it in via USB and one (or more, depending on the board) virtual serial ports automatically appear.
-You can open a serial terminal application and start sending commands—blinking lights and reading switches in seconds.
+Just plug it in via USB and virtual serial port(s) automatically appear.
+You can immediately open a serial terminal application and start sending commands—blinking lights and reading switches in seconds.
 No drivers needed!

 These docs are for software developers writing their own game framework from scratch!